FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/slow-migration.md

 However, a segment by segment migration may be problematic in the following ways:

-* You may not be able to perform one if there's no natural divisions in your userbase.
+* You may not be able to perform one if there's no natural divisions in your user base.
 * This may not be worth it if most of your users are in one segment.
 For example, if you have a popular application and a couple nascent apps and want to combine your users, you may not be decreasing your risk much.
 * This approach takes longer to complete, leaving you running multiple systems for a longer period of time.
 * You'll have downtime for each user segment, which requires additional off hours work or coordination.

 ## How does a slow migration work?

 At a high level, a slow migration happens in four phases.
-Each user proceeed through the phases independently of any other.
+Each user proceeds through the phases independently of any other.
 Here's how the data flows before any changes are made:

 {% plantuml source: _diagrams/learn/expert-advice/identity-basics/slow-migration/auth-before-migration.plantuml, alt: "The user auth process before migration." %}